stevenrskelton/stevenrskelton.github.io/_posts/2023-10-31-zio-migration.md

 The `Task[A]` class can be viewed as a `Future[A]`.

-# How to Partially Migrate: ZIO and Future interoptability
+# How to Partially Migrate: ZIO and Future interoperability

-Being able to run `Future` and `ZIO` in the same project is straight-forward via conversion; similiar to how Java `CompletableFuture`, Twitter `Future`, and Scala `Future` provide efficient transformations.
+Being able to run `Future` and `ZIO` in the same project is straight-forward via conversion; similar to how Java `CompletableFuture`, Twitter `Future`, and Scala `Future` provide efficient transformations.

 To convert a `z: ZIO[Any, Any, A]` to a Future: